All Episodes

 And Gingrich summarily told Pelley, you don't know what you're talking about.

-And then proceeded to answer the question and set the uh uh interrogator correct, set him right at the same time.
+And then proceeded to answer the question and set the interrogator correct, set him right at the same time.

-I'm telling I don't believe that Scott Pelly has the slightest idea even now what happened to him during this little tete.
+I don't believe that Scott Pelley has the slightest idea even now what happened to him during this little té té.

-I I don't think I think he thinks he got the best of Newt, and that Newt was trying to cover up his own lack of knowledge, and the applause didn't work all that well.
+I don't think, I think he thinks he got the best of Newt and that Newt was trying to cover up his own lack of knowledge and the applause didn't work all that well.

 I'm getting emails.

-Hey, Rush, do you think the supercommittee is gonna come?
+Hey, Rush, do you think the super committee is going to come?

-This this is the congressional supercommittee that was created during the debt reduction fight.
+This is the congressional supercommittee that was created during the debt reduction fight.

-They got to come up with uh trillion or 1.5 trillion dollars in cuts by Thanksgiving and day before Thanksgiving, or there will be $500 billion in Medicare cuts and $500 billion in defense cuts.
+They got to come up with a trillion or $1.5 trillion in cuts by Thanksgiving, the day before Thanksgiving, or there will be $500 billion in Medicare cuts and $500 billion in defense cuts.

 And from what I gather, there's not going to be a deal.